-EVD, previously known as Ebola hemorrhagic fever, is a disease caused by infection with one of the Ebola virus strains.
-Ebola viruses are found in several African countries.
+EVD is a disease caused by infection with one of the Ebola virus strains and it typically affects people and nonhuman primates including monkeys, gorillas, and chimpanzees.
+Ebola viruses are found primarily in sub-Saharan African countries.
 It was first discovered in 1976 near the Ebola River in the Democratic Republic of the Congo.
 Since then, outbreaks have appeared in multiple African countries.

-Researchers do not know where Ebola comes from, but based on evidence and the nature of similar viruses, they believe the virus is animal-borne and that bats are the most likely reservoir.
+Researchers do not know where Ebola comes from, but based on evidence and the nature of similar viruses, they believe the virus is animal-borne and that bats or non-human primates are the most likely reservoir.

 Symptoms may begin between 2 to 21 days after exposure to Ebola, but the average is 8 to 10 days.
 Infected individuals may have the following symptoms:

-Ebola poses no substantial risk to the general U.S. population.
+At this time, Ebola poses no substantial risk to the general U.S. population.
 There have been no active cases of Ebola in the United States since 2014.
-Health officials know that Ebola causes public concern, but it is the mission of U.S. public health agencies to protect the health of all Americans, including those who may become ill while overseas.
+Health officials know that Ebola causes public concern, and U.S. public health agencies continue to monitor the situation abroad and contact travelers arriving from locations where Ebola is circulating.

 Is there danger of Ebola spreading in Spokane County?